nondescryptid/opendoc-state-court-judgments/2019_SGMC_27/report.md

 (iii)       an award for long-standing service at NTU of 20 and 25 years, in 2011 and 2016 respectively.

-When an offender raises his past contributions to society as a mitigating factor, he must draw the link between those contributions and his capacity for reform: see _Stansilas Fabian Kester v PP_ (“_Stansilas_”).[\[note: 48\]](#Ftn_48) The Defence omitted to do this.
+When an offender raises his past contributions to society as a mitigating factor, he must draw the link between those contributions and his capacity for reform: see _Stansilas Fabian Kester v PP_ (“_Stansilas_”).[^48] The Defence omitted to do this.
 In any case, even if these contributions had some bearing on the Accused’s rehabilitative potential, their weight would only be modest and could be displaced by other sentencing considerations: see _Stansilas_.48

-45     The Defence highlighted that a custodial sentence would have a “catastrophic effect” on the Accused’s career and on his family.[\[note: 49\]](#Ftn_49) Again, such adverse consequences which the sentence may have on an offender’s career carry little mitigating weight.
-Otherwise, the criminal law would be discriminatory, in that the professional classes who stand to lose more from facing the music for their crimes (in terms of repercussion to their careers) would receive lighter sentences than the common thieves: see _Stansilas_.[\[note: 50\]](#Ftn_50)
+45     The Defence highlighted that a custodial sentence would have a “catastrophic effect” on the Accused’s career and on his family.[^49] Again, such adverse consequences which the sentence may have on an offender’s career carry little mitigating weight.
+Otherwise, the criminal law would be discriminatory, in that the professional classes who stand to lose more from facing the music for their crimes (in terms of repercussion to their careers) would receive lighter sentences than the common thieves: see _Stansilas_.[^50]

 #### Conclusion on the rash endangerment charge